dancornutt/Porsche944/07K_Swap.md

 Most of the fuel system is just plug and plug other than the firewall mounted fuel regulator.
 See below for the specific fittings used.

-The fuel lines will come from the passenger side to rear fuel rail port, out the front port, into the FPR side port, out the bottom of the FPR and back to the return fuel line on the passenger side.
+The fuel supply line will come from the passenger side to front of the fuel rail, out the back of fuel rail, into the FPR side port, out the bottom of the FPR and to the return fuel line on the passenger side.

 ### Fuel Injectors